spatialos/online-services/docs/content/get-started/quickstart-guide/quickstart-1.md

-# Quickstart: 1.
+# Quickstart guide: 1.
 Create a Google Cloud project

 Go to the [project creation page](https://console.cloud.google.com/projectcreate) on the Google Cloud console.
 Give your project a name - remember, it can't be changed later!